Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

 This tutorial can also be found as a python script in the `github 3rd example <https://github.com/Vital-Fernandez/lime/blob/master/examples/example3_fit_with_external_files.py>`_.

-In this exercise, we are going to use the recommended :math:`\textsc{LiMe}` workflow: Using two external files with the lines masks and and the fitting configuration.
+In this exercise, we are going to use the recommended :math:`\textsc{LiMe}` workflow: Two external files with the lines masks and fitting configuration.
 Let's start by specifying the data location:

 .. code-block:: python